© 2025

 NOAA's National Severe Storm Lab is looking into this hail problem...

-Just picture this – it’s a warm, spring or summer afternoon and a thunderstorm starts to roll overhead.
+Just picture this – it’s a warm afternoon and a thunderstorm starts to roll overhead.
 You head indoors and hear rain begin to fall.
-As the cracks of thunder get louder and that rain heavier, you peek out the window to see large chunks of ice on the ground…
+As the cracks of thunder get louder, you peek out the window to see large chunks of ice on the ground…

 “Hail is one of those things that we don’t really know how it forms,” says Sean Waugh, a research scientist at NOAA’s Severe Storms Laboratory.